 The short answer?
 Absolutely.
-Every effort you make to increase employee retention and decrease employee turnover is 100% worth it for your finances, productivity, and staying ahead of the competition.
+Every effort you make to increase employee retention and decrease your employee turnover rate is 100% worth it for your finances, productivity, and staying ahead of the competition.

 Employee turnover is costly

-The cost of losing an employee is much more pricey than you might think.
-Although there’s no one industry standard on calculating the cost of employee turnover, a study conducted by the Society for Human Resource Management (SHRM) predicts that every time you replace a salaried employee, it costs the organization 6 to 9 months of their salary, on average.
+The cost of losing an employee is much pricier than you might expect.
+Although there’s no one industry standard for calculating the cost of employee turnover, a study conducted by the Society for Human Resource Management (SHRM) predicts that every time you replace a salaried employee, it costs the organization 6 to 9 months of their salary, on average.